-As part of the Health and Safety code, relating to birds, in the civil codes of the State of California, this bill (see bottom of page for link) was brought forward to address the safety and sale of unweaned pet birds.
+As part of the Health and Safety code, relating to birds, in the civil codes of the State of California, this bill was brought forward to address the safety and sale of unweaned pet birds.
 After several amendments it waited for the Governor's signature.
 Before Governor Davis left office he signed this bill and made it California Law.

 Summary of this important bill as it applies to the sale of avian species in the pet industry:

 1. This law became effective September 1, 2004.

 2. Definition of a "weaned psittacine": The individual bird must be able to eat independently and sustain its weight for a period of two weeks without any human or parental assistance.

 3. No pet shop, breeder, or person may sell an unweaned Psittaciforme bird to the general retail public.

 4. A pet shop of five or fewer employees may not possess an unweaned bird on their premise unless the pet shop employs at least one person per pet shop location who has completed the Pet Industry Joint Advisory Council's (PIJAC) Avian Certification Program.
 (This certificate should be posted on the premises)